 Hygiene & Sanitisation

 The most important thing to avoid catching any virus, be it coronavirus, the flu or the common cold, is to wash your hands with soap & water, and avoid touching your face.
 The second most important thing is to maintain a maximum distance from another individual and has a face mask on to mitigate possible aerosol virus transmission.
-High standards of hygiene and sanitisation are observed in our studio at all times.
+High standards of hygiene and sanitisation are observed in our classes at all times.
 Our teachers have all undertaken the infection control online training.
-All high touch points are sanitised at the changeover of each class including the floors.
+All high touch points are sanitised at the changeover of each class.

 Sanitisation stations with automated sanitiser spray are available at each space entry/exit point and in areas where there are possible high touch points.
 Contactless soap dispensers, sanitiser dispensers, bins, and paper towel dispensers are in place to minimise contact and to provide access for sanitisation to our students and teachers at all times.
 We encourage everyone to sanitise your hands.